folio-org/mod-source-record-manager/RuleProcessorApi.md

   ]
 }
 ```
-If there are repeated "264" fields in a single record, then Instance gets several elements in the "publication" field.
-To skip mapping for repeated fields and take only first occurrence We can use `ignoreSubsequentFields` flag:
+If there are repeated MARC fields in a single record, then the Instance will receive several elements in its target field.
+To skip mapping for repeated fields and take only the first occurrence, we can use the `ignoreSubsequentFields` flag:
  ```json
 MARC Record:
 "336":{"subfields":[{"a":"text"}, {"b":"txt"}, {"2":"rdacontent"}], "ind1":" ", "ind2":" "},  ...